If you plan to start a degree course at the University of Cambridge, use the tool below to see a list of scholarships for which you are eligible.

 Although the Trust is working towards a full programme of scholarships for students of any nationality, please note that there are currently only very few awards available for UK and EU students.
 We look forward to offering a full range of scholarships over the coming years.

-Scholarships that are currently available to UK/EU students are: David & Susan Hibbitt Cambridge Scholarship (PhD), Santander Cambridge Scholarship (Masters), St Edmund's Duke of Edinburgh Scholarship (any degree level), and Woolf Institute Cambridge Scholarship (PhD, not UK).
+Scholarships that are currently available to UK/EU students are: David & Susan Hibbitt Cambridge Scholarship (PhD), PSL Cambridge Scholarships (Masters, for students from PSL institutions only), Santander Cambridge Scholarship (Masters), St Edmund's Duke of Edinburgh Scholarship (any degree level), and Woolf Institute Cambridge Scholarship (PhD, not UK).
 Other sources of funding within Cambridge for UK/EU students include the Isaac Newton Trust (undergraduates) and the Cambridge Home & EU Scholarship Scheme (postgraduates).

 The list is in two sections: